tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-qolibri.md

 ## Searching

 To search in Qolibri,
-insert what you're interesting in finding into the search box and press "Search".
+insert what you're interested in finding into the search box and press "Search".

 There are multiple search types you can choose from.